 ACTIONS OF THE HIP FLEXORS

-- Hip flexion involves bringing your thighs towards your abdomen and your abdomen towards your thighs.
+- Hip flexion involves bringing your thigh towards your abdomen.

 DO YOU HAVE TIGHT HIP FLEXORS?